iishantt/service-flight-status-js/README.md

 ```

 ### Server-Side Requests
 FlySmartApp.com does not allow for Cross Site Scripting(XSS.)
-You can include [the curl.php script here](https://github.com/BlueBiteLLC/OAuth-Lite) in your root directory and point the Flight Status Widget at the script using the `serverSideScript` option.
+You can include [the curl.php script here](https://github.com/BlueBiteLLC/OAuth-Lite/blob/master/curl.php) in your root directory and point the Flight Status Widget at the script using the `serverSideScript` option.
+Just use the relative path of the script from flight-status.js.

 ### Local Storage